Warren1234-rgb/US_Equities_Sector_Backtesting/README.md

 **Model choice**
 A ridge regression model is chosen to avoid overfitting.
 One model is built for each sector (which is defined as a SIC code range).
 10 sectors are built.
-I think that smaller subsectors may perhaps even be better because there are enough data points (tbc)